"You are never too old to set another goal or to dream a new dream."

 I moved towards a different creative route in 2000, setting up and designing a website, for a professional singing friend, a site which I maintained for ten years.
 This also led me to run her official International Fan Club, producing and editing three 16-page full colour magazines every year.

 In 2010 the burning desire to write and get a complete novel down on paper was the turning point for me.
 With the realisation that I had no spare time to write, I decided to give up the involvement in my friends business interests and concentrate on my own writing ambition alongside my full-time day job.

-Whenever I can I love to lose myself amongst the bookshelves in Waterstones in the UK, and I used to enjoy Barnes and Noble in the USA.
-I love the rare to find small independent book shops.
-To me they are like an Aladdin's cave of books.
-I can spend hours in a book shop, where all sense of time escapes me.
-The Kindle, Nook, and other e-readers all serve a purpose (I own a Nook myself), but for me there is nothing quite like picking up a printed paper book.
+Whenever I can I love to lose myself amongst the bookshelves in Waterstones in the UK, and have enjoyed many hours browsing in Barnes and Noble in the USA.
+I love the 'rare to find' small independent book shops.
+For me they are like an Aladdin's cave of books.
+I admit I lose all sense of time when I'm in a book shop.
+The Kindle, Nook, and other e-readers all serve a purpose (I own both myself), but for me there is nothing quite like picking up a printed paper book.
 I am constantly adding to my own personal library of favourites.
-Strange though it may sound, I have always loved the smell of new-book print!
+Strange though it may sound, I have always loved the smell of fresh print in new-books!

-Although I read all sorts of books the genre I most enjoy is crime/mystery/thrillers, which has inevitably influenced me in finding my own writing voice.
-I am now on the long road of writing my first novel, a psychological thriller, set in the USA (Missouri), called First Friday.
+Although I read all kinds of books the genre I most enjoy is crime/mystery/ thrillers, which has inevitably influenced me in finding my own writing voice.
+I am now, at long last, on the road to writing my first novel, a thriller, set in Missouri, in the USA, called The Sepia Man.